Information on the Capital One Cyber Incident

 Based on our analysis to date, this event affected approximately 100 million individuals in the United States and approximately 6 million in Canada.

 Importantly, no credit card account numbers or log-in credentials were compromised and less than one percent of Social Security numbers were compromised.
-Based on our analysis to date, we believe it is unlikely that the information was used for fraud or disseminated by this individual.
+In addition, the outside individual who took the data was captured by the FBI.
+The government has stated they believe the data has been recovered and that there is no evidence the data was used for fraud or shared by this individual.

 The largest category of information accessed was information on consumers and small businesses as of the time they applied for one of our credit card products from 2005 through early 2019.
 This information included personal information Capital One routinely collects at the time it receives credit card applications, including names, addresses, zip codes/postal codes, phone numbers, email addresses, dates of birth, and self-reported income.